-As the 2020-2024 Consolidated Plan includes more HOME-funded single-family homebuyer activities than in past plans, the City of Fargo has revised its resale and recapture policies to better reflect HUD guidance and best practices.
-The City also incorporates these resale or recapture requirements into any HOME written agreement it would enter into with developers and/or homeowners.
+As the 2020-2024 Consolidated Plan includes more HOME-funded single-family homebuyer activities than in past plans, the City of Fargo is currently revising its resale and recapture policies to better reflect HUD guidance and best practices.
+HUD approval of a HOME resale/recapture policy is a requirement of a change to these policies.
+When the policy is revised and approved, the City will make this policy available to the public on the City of Fargo website.
+The City also incorporates these policies into any HOME written agreement it would enter into with subrecipients and homeowners.